These instructions are for cultural organizations posting programs. For instructions for teachers on how to book a program, go to BOOKING.

 - Background Check & Insurance Requirements:

 - Some school systems require all individuals entering a school to be fingerprinted/background checked; some have exceptions for assembly performers that are always escorted by teachers.
 Know the rules and be prepared.
-NEW: Orange County Public Schools requires in-school presenters to submit an ADDitions application (step one) and then select the school where the program will occur (step two, using the Search Opportunities tab at the top of the screen), at least a few days before the event occurs
+For example: Orange County Public Schools requires in-school presenters to submit an ADDitions application (step one) and then select the school where the program will occur (step two, using the Search Opportunities tab at the top of the screen), at least a few days before the event occurs.

-- Postings on UAArtsEd.com will also require a Lunsford Act Compliance Form, containing a list of full names of all staff and volunteers who interact with children, which must be checked against the online sexual predator database, and must be updated throughout the year.
+- Postings on UAArtsEd.com will also require a Lunsford Act Compliance Form, containing a list of full names of all staff, artists and volunteers who interact with children, which must be checked against the online sexual predator database, and must be updated throughout the year.

-- All posting organizations must have $500K commercial general liability insurance (United Arts must be additionally insured), $500K auto liability insurance and (if required by law) Worker’s Compensation.
+- All posting organizations must have $1M commercial general liability insurance (United Arts must be additionally insured), $1M auto liability insurance, Worker’s Compensation (if required by law), and Employee Dishonesty ($10K, or $50K for organizations with total revenue over $900K).
+United Arts must also be certificate holder.

 - Lesson Plans: